 Executives are naturally a tough audience.
-They’ve got limited time, competing priorities, information overload, demanding bosses, and pressure to make great decisions quickly.
-Your job is to give them all the information they need in a way they can easily digest.
+They have limited time, competing priorities, information overload, demanding bosses, and pressure to make great decisions quickly.
+When presenting to executives, your job is to give them all the information they need in a way they can easily digest.
 Most of us have stories of times when the message we tried to send was not the message received, and the tidy PowerPoint presentation spiraled downward in a frenzied fiasco.

 9 Mistakes To Avoid When Presenting to Executives